dpzrz/SEC-335/Week2.md

 Our next bash script will runn the `nmap -n -vv -sn` command against a range of IPs.
 These outputs will be redirected to another text file that has been created for this scripts results.

+### Reflections
+The bash script could have been made with more coustimization and usability.
+These commands couldve been one-liners but I wanted to try and start creating the scripts when an where I could.

 ## Lab 2.1 Port Scanner